alronz/b2c-database-selection/Cassandra/Adminstration/backup.md

 #### [back](admin_main.md)

 Cassandra supports taking backups through snapshots and by enabling the incremental backup feature.
-The snapshot is taken for all the on-disk data or the SSTable files in a node.
-It can be taken for a single keyspace or for all keyspaces.
-It is also possible to take a snapshot for the whole cluster.
-In general, first we take a system-wide snapshot then we enable the incremental backup feature in each node to backup the delta data that has been changed after taking that snapshot.
+The snapshot is taken for the SSTable files in a node either for a single keyspace or for all keyspaces or even for the whole cluster.
+Generally, a system-wide snapshot is taken then the incremental backup feature is enabled in each node to backup only the delta data that has been changed since the last snapshot.

 To take a snapshot on a node, we use the nodetool snapshot command as shown below: